Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 vm_image_id

-: ID of the public image with Ubuntu and no GPU, e.g., for Ubuntu 20.04 LTS.vm_username
+: ID of the public image with Ubuntu without GPU, e.g., for Ubuntu 20.04 LTS.vm_username

 andvm_public_key

-: Username and absolute path to a public key that will be used to access the virtual machine.
+: Username and absolute path to the public key, for access to the VM.
 By default, the specified username is ignored in the Ubuntu 20.04 LTS image.
 A user with theubuntu

 username is created instead.
 Use it to connect to the instance.